reactioncommerce/reaction-docs/developer/styleguide.md

 Products.findOne({ _id: "abc123" })
 ```

-### Replacing lodash with ES2015
+### Using native JavaScript

-Use native ES6 elements over lodash whenever there is a 1-for-1 replacement.
+Use native JavaScript over lodash whenever there is a suitable replacement.

 Here are some examples of lodash methods that can be replaced with native elements:

 - Replace `_.map`, with  `Array.prototype.map`
 - Replace `_.reduce`, with  `Array.prototype.reduce`